 - I am in search for a new lamp shade for the lamp in the above photo.
 I have had it for about 8 years.
 Notice the inside of the shade is becoming yellowed with age which is effecting the color when the light is on.
 I want it to be very white so the light it emits is soft white light.

-Here are a few of my favorite home lighting tips and tricks with easy to understand illustrations.
+Here are a few of my favorite by room home lighting tips and tricks with easy to understand illustrations.

 For instance, you may have a ceiling light in your bedroom that creates overall ambient light can sometimes be harsh.
 Try to create balance and a more cozy feel with bedside lamps that work as task lamps and may provide all the lighting you need in the room.